TYPO3-Documentation/TYPO3CMS-Tutorial-Typoscript45Minutes/Documentation/TypoScriptOverview/FirstSteps/Index.rst

 Empty spaces at the start and end of values are removed by TYPO3 CMS automatically (using the PHP :php:`trim()` function).

-The :ts:`=` sign corresponds to a simple assignment.
+The :typoscript:`=` sign corresponds to a simple assignment.
 Here is an overview of the various operators::

    # The object test is an object of type TEXT.